JohanCDev/React-Native-ToDoList-Workshop/README.md

 A famous one helps you doing a linear gradient for your views, try to install it and use it for your background if you want !

+**💡 The most famous is called react-native-linear-gradient but remember, we are using expo**

 You can easily have something like this.

 ![Alt Text](./ScreenShots/StyledView.jpeg)